Beauty advice from Indian grandmothers that are still relevant today

 Grandma’s skincare tip 7# Cleanse your skin through steaming

-Steaming helps the body get rid of bad toxins.
-Whether it is a bad cold or a face clean-up, steaming is pretty useful today as well.
-Back when we were kids this practice was pure torture, but in the beauty world, this has many loaded benefits.
-Steaming helps in improving circulation, killing bad bacteria, hydrating your skin, and boosting the natural production of collagen and elastin in your skin.
+Steaming helps the body get rid of impurities.
+Whether it's a bad cold or a face clean-up, steaming is pretty useful today as well.
+Back when we were kids this practice was pure torture, but in the beauty world, it has many loaded benefits.
+Steaming helps in improving circulation, loosening dirt and oil, which can then be removed by a gentle cleanser.
+It can also kill bad bacteria, hydrate your skin, and boost the natural production of collagen and elastin.
 This is a wonder treatment that you can do right from the comfort of your own home.

 Grandma’s skincare tip 8# Spice up your life